-According to National Geographic, Raja Ampat is ‘Emerging island Eden in Indonesia’.
+According to National Geographic, Raja Ampat is an ‘Emerging island Eden in Indonesia’.
 It deserves the praise in full measure, because it is a beautiful cluster of islands, with a rich, doubly-beautiful marine life hidden under its waters.

 Raja Ampat Underwater Video

 Situated in the West Papua province of Indonesia, Raja Ampat is an archipelago consisting of more than 1500 tiny isles.
 It is part of the Coral Triangle, with five islands forming the centre of the group.
 Four of these islands, known as the four kings, are Waigeo, which is the largest of the group, Misool, Batanta, and Salawait.
 The fifth, the smallest one is called Kofiau.

 The total area of Raja Ampat islands comprising of the land and the sea is more than 40,000 km2.
 The beautiful Cenderawasih Bay (which means Bird of Paradise Bay), full of atolls and tiny islands, is part of the area.
 The western part of Cenderawasih Bay is a marine national park.

 The biodiversity of the coral reefs in the Raja Ampat waters is mind-boggling.
 More than 540 coral species and 1200 fish species have been identified here so far.
 Plus, there are varieties of turtles and sharks that will make your diving an incredibly satisfying experience.
 A host of World War II wrecks under its waters render the place suitable for wreck diving also.

 There are huge coral colonies all across the Raja Ampat area.
 While the survival of many other coral systems in the world is at risk because of coral diseases and coral bleaching, the coral reefs in Raja Ampat continues to flourish with hardly any damage.
 The comparatively high surface temperature of the sea and the remoteness of the place appear to have kept these corals safe.
 Human beings have rarely, if at all, encroached into the area.